 - going for walks around the neighborhood

-- outdoor games without equipment – classic outdoor games you grew up with
+- simple games without equipment – classic outdoor games you grew up with

 - Red Light, Green Light

 - Mother May I

 - If your child shows interest in soccer, you may want to look into the Soccer Shots program.
 It’s 8-week program for young kids.
 They have a 2 to 3-year-old age group, a 3 to 5-year-old age group, and a 5 to 8-year-old age group.
 The children don’t play an actual soccer game but they learn age-appropriate soccer skills.
 Preschoolers who love kicking a ball around love this program.
 I’ve observed them as a classroom teacher and a Mimi.